enfiskutensykkel/bf-compiler/README.md

 ---------------------------------------------------------------------------------------------------------------------
 A compiled Brainfuck program will have the following layout when loaded into memory.
-The `__PAGEZERO` segment is used to catch null pointer exceptions; for our cause it's not really necessary, but as OS X has become stricter when evaluating Mach-O executables, it is expected.
+The `__PAGEZERO` segment is used to catch null pointer exceptions; for our cause it's not really necessary, but as OS X has become stricter when evaluating Mach-O executables, it is expected by the loader.
 The protection level for this segment is set to no access.

 The `__DATA` segment and the `__data` section is empty on disk, but the load command for the section instructs the loader to reserve 2^16-1 bytes of memory for program data and to zero it out.
 There are two reasons for using a 2^16-1 sized cell array (rather than "just" the 30,000).
-Reason one is that it is easier to align, as it is page-aligned.
+Reason one is that it is easier to deal with for me, as it is page-aligned.
 Reason two is that even though Brainfuck programs should not expect the array to be larger than 30,000 cells, there are many that ignore this.
-In order to ensure that most Brainfuck programs would compile and run, chose a size that was at least twice the minimum amount of cells.
+In order to ensure that most Brainfuck programs would compile and run, it was helpful to choose a size that was larger than the minimum amount of cells.

 The `__TEXT` segment and the corresponding `__text` section contains the actual opcodes that is ran.
-There is no restrictions on how large this section can be, except that my implementation uses JUMP opcodes that accept a four byte operand which means that it cannot be larger than 4 GB.
+There is no restrictions on how large this section can be.
+My implementation, however, uses JUMP opcodes that accept a four byte operand which means that it cannot be larger than 4 GB.

 ```